AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 I'm a professional filmmaker, can I also produce/lead a team?

-It is our position to keep the lead producer/team leader within the AGRtists acting community since the whole point of this project is to give actors opportunities to create their own work.
-That being said, we occasionally do need to add more leaders because simply there is not enough of them.
+It is our position to keep the lead producer/team leader within the AGRtist community as the intention of this challenge is to give members opportunities to create their own work.

 Do industry professionals attend those monthly screenings?